 We often recommend products we like.
 If you buy anything via links on our site, we may earn a small commission.

-If you want to expand your library beyond superheroes, this list will let you in on other under-appreciated comic book and graphical novel genres.
+If you want to expand your library beyond superheroes, this list will let you in on some other under-appreciated comic book and graphic novel genres.

 Examples: The Sandman, Coda, Fables